-This year, these two anglers of similar bass-fishing chronologies yet dissimilar fishing styles squared off in a pirate-like duel for the 2002 FLW Tour Land O'Lakes Angler-of-the-Year title.
+This year, these two anglers of similar bass-fishing chronologies yet distinct fishing styles squared off in a pirate-like duel for the 2002 FLW Tour Angler-of-the-Year title.

 VanDam looked to be the captain of the 2002 FLW Tour ship again, controlling the helm just as he did last year.
 Few rivals argued with VanDam's seemingly effortless ruling of the high seas with his power-fishing techniques.
 But when the high seas calmed down to a slick ocean at Lake Champlain, Yelas, who now lives in Tyler, Texas, forced VanDam to walk the plank - with just a spinning rod in his hand.

 "I think I might be the first angler to have won a national angler-of-the-year title with a spinning rod," Yelas said.
 "I had a spinning rod in my hand five of the six tournaments.
-In fact, the worst tournament I had, which was Old Hickory, I was power fishing with a casting rod."
+The worst tournament I had was Old Hickory, I was power fishing with a casting rod."

 "I didn't have much pressure on me at the FLWs this year," said the Yamaha pro team member.
 "I did not feel like I needed to force power baits on fish to compete.
 I just went fishing for fun again.
-I was perfectly comfortable going out there with my spinning rod and posting a limit every day.
+I was perfectly comfortable going out there with my spinning rod and posting a daily limit.
 If somebody beat me with 15 pounds by power fishing, then so be it."